Mahatma Gandhi Road (Kochi): History

 During days of British Raj, the present Kochi city was part of their princely states of British India.
 The oldest arterial road of the city was Chittoor Road built by Kochi Rajas connecting South Railway Station to Chittoor Temple at chittoor.
 This road does not connect to southern side of the city, particularly to Fort Kochi, the British quarter of Kochi.
 The British Resident felt need of another major road that connects to south.
-In the year 1920, Sir Robert Bristow- the Chief Engineer who conceived the new port of Kochi, announced his plans to create a new island from sea between Ernakulam Mainland and Fort Kochi island and transfer the existing port to the new island.
+In the year 1920, Sir Robert Bristow - the Chief Engineer who conceived the new port of Kochi, announced his plans to create a new island from sea between Ernakulam Mainland and Fort Kochi island and transfer the existing port to the new island.
 He visioned the urgent need of new road connecting mainland and new port island for transferring materials and in future cargo requirements.

 in 1923 plans for new road was finalized and work was started with Consort Queen Neythar Amma Parukutty providing land for the same.
 The new road was seventy feet in width and hence named as Seventy Feet road and opened to public in 1925.
 The road connected to newly formed port island- Willingdon through a bridge and merged with Chitoor Road near Kacheripady where the Central City offices of Kochi Kingdom were located.

-Since then this road played an important role in the history of modern Cochin which several landmarks located this stretch.
+Since then this road played an important role in the history of modern Kochi which several landmarks located this stretch.
 Today its one of the most important commercial road of the city and one of the most congested roads in the state.